Students and Young Professionals Community (SYPC) Mentorship Program

 Jim Barsanti and Tina Pham.jpg

 WEF members Tina Pham and Jim Barsanti have been participating in the WEF mentorship program for the last two years.
 Tina is a Senior Engineer with the City of San Mateo, California where she manages and delivers multiple capital improvement programs, including streets, sidewalks, and bridges.
-She also manages high priority projects, such as highway interchanges, rail safety, underground and above ground utilities, and Americans with Disabilities Act (ADA) compliance.
+She also manages high-priority projects, such as highway interchanges, rail safety, underground and above ground utilities, and Americans with Disabilities Act (ADA) compliance.
 Jim is an Environmental Engineer with the wastewater management section of the Massachusetts Department of Environmental Protection.
 Jim oversees collection system and treatment plant regulatory compliance for twenty communities.
-Jim and Tina recently met in person for the first time in Cambridge, Massachusetts while Tina was attending the Senior Executives in State and Local Government Program organized by the Harvard Kennedy School of Public Policy.
+Jim and Tina recently met in person for the first time in Cambridge, Mass., while Tina was attending the Senior Executives in State and Local Government Program organized by the Harvard Kennedy School of Public Policy.

 Questions?